Gerard van den Anker: Local politics

 When a few municipalities were about to merge to form Maasdriel in 1999, a special election was held to determine its nineteen municipal councilors.
 Van den Anker appeared as the fourteenth candidate on the CDA's party list, and was elected due to his over 300 preferential votes.
 He was installed in January 1999.
 He became a member of the social affairs, education, and recreation committee.
 Van den Anker was appointed part-time alderman of social affairs after the 2002 election and simultaneously left the municipal council.
 When alderman Kees Leenders departed his position in July 2005, Van den Anker started working full-time as alderman, became deputy mayor, and added spatial planning and housing to his portfolio.
 Previously, he also worked at a marketing and secondment agency.
 He remained alderman and deputy mayor after the 2006 election, during which he was his party's lijsttrekker.

 Van den Anker became chairman of the housing corporation De Goede Woning – Neerijnen next to his job as alderman in 2008.
 In his municipality, he unsuccessfully proposed widening the A2 motorway to four lanes in both directions, although the council supported the idea.
 Van den Anker was also involved in plans to redevelop Kerkdriel's town center.
 After the 2010 election in Maasdriel, the CDA did not become part of the municipal executive.
 Van den Anker returned to the municipal council, as he was again elected as his party's lijsttrekker.
 He also ran for member of the States of Gelderland in 2011, appearing fifteenth on the party list, but did not manage to win a seat.

 Van den Anker was once again re-elected as CDA's lijsttrekker in 2014 and returned as alderman of spatial planning and deputy mayor in the new municipal executive.
 In 2016, he left De Goede Woning – Neerijnen, and he announced in 2017 that he would not run for re-election the following year.
 When he left as alderman in May 2018, Van den Anker received the first Maasdriel honorary medal for his years in local politics.
 He became the chair of the Nederlandse Fruittelers Organisatie (Dutch fruit growers association) in June 2018.
 He also participated in the 2019 water board election in Rivierenland as the second candidate on CDA's party list, thus becoming a member of the board.
-Van den Anker would also serve as the leader of the CDA on that body.
+Van den Anker would also serve as the leader of the CDA on that body, and he did not run for re-election in 2023.